Hello and thank you for visiting.

 I’m a writer of books, of plays and of screenplays.
 I came to the novel late, having put it off as long as possible, but making my way to the form via writing for the screen then the stage.

 I was born in London, the first generation child of Indian immigrants – and I owe them more gratitude than I ever gave them growing up, for all the struggles they faced.
-After a comprehensive school (put in the D-stream thank you) I won a scholarship to Oxford.
-I’ve since had the honour of representing English literature for the British Council.
+After a comprehensive school (the D-stream) I won a scholarship to Oxford.
+I’ve since had the honour of representing English literature for the British Council in Russia, Peru, Mexico and Poland.

 I believe nurture is easily as important as nature – and that nurture is now what nature most needs.
 Nurture, protection and champions.
 As a city child at our local urban brook (when sticklebacks still swam there) my mother would stand us on a concrete bridge and quote from As You Like It: